amical-najul/CONSTRUTOR-DE-PROMT/docs/README.md

     -   **Prompt Instructions (Left side):** Type a command (e.g., "Make the agent speak like a pirate") and click "Apply Instructions".
 The AI will automatically rewrite the main "Agent Prompt" on the right.
     -   **Configuration (Right side):**
         -   **Context Items Tab:** Manage a list of context items.
 Add text or upload files.
 Click any item to mark it as **active** (it will be sent with your next message).
         -   **Agent Tools & APIs Tab:** Manage the agent's tools.
-Click `+` to add a new tool or click an existing one to open a modal for editing.
+Use the **toggle switch** next to each tool to activate or deactivate it for the current conversation.

 3.  **Agent Prompt Panel (Right):**
     -   Write and edit the **System Prompt** here.
 This is the master instruction that guides the AI's behavior.
 You can edit it manually or have it modified by the "Prompt Instructions" feature.